-Is this question the actual riddle of the Sphinx?
+Is this the actual riddle of the Sphinx?
 It might as well be, with how many people it befuddles on a daily basis.
-This question has only been circulated more widely as of late, as vitamin C serums continue to trend in the skin care market.
+This question has been circulated more widely as of late, as vitamin C serums continue to trend in the skin care market.

 There’s a reason why vitamin C serums have become so popular: Vitamin C is a potent antioxidant with incredible benefits for skin health.
 It can boost your circulation, brighten your skin, help to heal surface damage, stimulate collagen production, and even scavenge free radicals to prevent the onset of fine lines and wrinkles.
 The best news is that many dermatologists recommend vitamin C serum for all skin types.